chillemille/OverOptimism_in_GeneSetAnalysis/README.md

 - **reproduce analysis for web-based methods *DAVID*, *GSEA*, *GSEAPreranked***: detailed instructions on how to reproduce the intermediate results for the three web-based methods, containing
     - the generation of required input objects in *R*
     - the optimisation performed in the respective web-based method
-    - the documentation of results
+    - the documentation of results in the form of screenshots and Excel files

 ### Important notes